low122/Spotify-music-trend/README.md

       - Shift in Top 817:
          - In contrast, the Top 817 ranking shows a slight majority for Minor mode, with 51.20% of songs, compared to 48.80% for Major.

+- **Danceability**
+    - Overall: Generally ranges between 70% to 80%.

+    - Top 10:
+       - Maximum is 83%, average is 69.10%, similar to Top 650.
+Standard deviation is 12.83%, indicating moderate variability.

+    - Top 50 to Top 817:
+      - Maximum danceability consistently around 95-96%, suggesting a strong preference for highly danceable tracks.

+ - **Valence**
+    - Overall: Typically between 45% and 55%, with a consistent standard deviation of ~23.47 across rankings.

+    - Top 10: Highest average valence at 59.40%, closely followed by Top 650 at 55.59%.

+    - Other Rankings: Averages generally lie between 46.90% and 49.81%.

+- **Energy**
+    - Overall: Ranges from 60% to 65%.

+    - Top 10: Lowest maximum energy at 78%, minimum at 45%, and the lowest average of 59.60% with a standard deviation of 10.97.

+    - Other Rankings: Maximum values frequently above 90%, with minimums sometimes dropping below ~30%.
+Averages fall between 63.62% and 65.68%.

+- **Acousticness**
+    - Overall: Generally around 20% to 28%.

+    - Top 10: Maximum at 69%, minimum at 1%.

+    - Other Rankings: Maximum values can reach above 90%; minimum consistently at 0%.

+- **Instrumentalness**
+    - Overall: Ranges broadly from 0% to 2%.

+    - Top 10: Both maximum and minimum values are 0%.

+    - Top 50 to Top 500: Maximum value rises sharply from 11% to 91%.

+    - Top 500 and Top 817: Peaks at 91% and 83%, respectively, indicating significant tracks with high instrumental content.

+- **Liveness**
+    - Trends:
+      - Maximum liveness increases significantly from Top 10 to Top 817, with a dramatic peak of 97% in Top 250.

+    - Consistency:
+      - Minimum liveness remains nearly zero across all ranks, indicating many studio-produced tracks.

+    - Average: Stays around 15% to 20%, with moderate variability.

+- **Speechiness**
+    - Progression: Noticeable increase in maximum speechiness from Top 10 to Top 817.

+    - Consistency: Minimum speechiness remains around 2-3% across all ranks.

+    - Stability:
+       - Mean speechiness ranges from about 7% to 12%, with lower standard deviations except for fluctuations in mid-rankings (Top 100 to Top 650).

 **Hypothesis**
 -